 We are the largest branch in RTS and maintain a full programme of works, both social and practical on the river.

 Our main concerns centre around the bridges at Temple and Marsh Lock which have been out of commission for far too long.
-We hope to work with both the Environment Agency (EA) and local councils to expedite the necessary repairs.
-Encouraging the EA to invest in the rivers infrastructure and lock staff is an on-going concern.
+We hope to work with both the Environment Agency (EA) and local councils to help expedite the necessary repairs.
+We also seek remedial work with the various sewage plants in Middle Thames to significantly reduce pollution and we lobby the EA to provide safe passage throughout the public navigation.

-Our social programme includes our Christmas Lunch and tea and quiz in January.
-We have regular luncheon talks at either Leander Club or Maidenhead Rowing Club.
+We have regular events at either Leander Club or Maidenhead Rowing Club and two cruises each year along with a series of riverside walks.
 We play an active role at the Thames Traditional Boat Festival in July and are keen to develop this further.

 In addition to the quarterly issue "Thames Guardian", the MTB Newsletter keeps members updated.